 Portugal is a tiny country, but packs a really big punch!
 With three sides of its oblong shape facing the mighty Atlantic ocean, from the fishing ports of the north, where trade was developed with the wider world to the Mediterranean culture of the Algarve, much of the country’s history and culture has been shaped by the sea.

-Find out everything you need to know before you visit Portugal, including trip highlights, travel tips, road trip guides and city itineraries, with our Portugal vistor’s guide.
+Find out everything you need to know before you visit Portugal, including trip highlights, travel tips, road trip guides, and city itineraries, with our Portugal visitor’s guide.

 Best Time to Visit Portugal